AfonsoFerreira2223/Docker/docker.md

 Containers work similarly to VMs.
 They are lightweight software packages that encapsulate an application and dependencies, so they it can run consistently across different computing environments.
 They are lightweight, fast, and can be pushed to docker hub for instant access on any machine.

-Think of a virtual machine and a container like boxes.
-The VM is a big box, it can store loads of information but it also heavy and takes lots of space.
+Think of a virtual machine and a container-like boxes.
+The VM is a big box, it can store loads of information but it is also heavy and takes up lots of space.
 Containers are small boxes, made for specific items, whihc makes them easier to find and store, or bring them with you anywhere.

 Containers are treated like any other process running on your computer.

-They can be runned using an image.
+They can be run using an image.

 They use the same Kernel as the host system, unlike Vms, they don’t run on their own OS.

-Docker may be preferable to a VM as the latter requires more resources, is slower to start and needs a full blown OS.
+Docker may be preferable to a VM as the latter requires more resources, is slower to start, and needs a full-blown OS.

 # Installing docker on ubuntu: